- Home /

 With three fatalities, over 450 residences and commercial properties destroyed or damaged, the immediate loss from the event was significant for the East Gippsland community.

 46,000 residents and 118 communities were directly or indirectly impacted, and an estimated loss of visitor expenditure for Gippsland of $170-180 million placed further pressure on impacted communities.
 A range of bushfire recovery programs have been implemented collaboratively across the region following the fires.
-More information can be found on bushfire recovery planning and reporting coordinated by the East Gippsland Shire Council and the Department of Environment, Land, Water, and Planning
+More information can be found on bushfire recovery planning and reporting coordinated by the East Gippsland Shire Council and the Department of Energy, Environment and Climate Action

 Impacts of bushfires on biodiversity